tryhackmeltd/docs.tryhackme.com/docs/openvpn/connecting/connecting.md

 ---
 id: openvpn-connecting
-title: Connecting with OpenVPN
+title: Connecting With OpenVPN
-sidebar_label: Connecting with OpenVPN
+sidebar_label: Connecting With OpenVPN
 ---

 Firstly, you will need to download the configuration file associated with your account.
 This is done by visiting the **[TryHackMe "Access" page](https://tryhackme.com/access)**